Fiscal Year 2009 Military Pay Charts

 Military members may be entitled to a dislocation allowance (DLA) when relocating their household due to a PCS.
 However, keep in mind that DLA is intended to partially reimburse relocation expenses not otherwise reimbursed and probably will not reimburse all of the relocation expenses.

 Family Separation Allowance

-Military members who are on flying status receive monthly flight pay., Here are the flight pay charts for enlisted members and commissioned/warrant officers who are on flying status.
+Military members who are on flying status receive monthly flight pay., Here are the flight pay charts for enlisted members and commissioned/warrant officers who are on flying status for calendar year 2009.